✓ Updated May 2026

 When is the absolute best time to visit Tanzania for wildlife viewing, and why?

-Beyond the Serengeti and Kilimanjaro, what's a hidden gem I shouldn't miss in Tanzania?
+Beyond the Serengeti and Kilimanjaro, what's a truly unique Tanzanian experience I shouldn't miss?

 What's the deal with tipping in Tanzania?
-Is it expected, and how much should I budget?
+Is it expected everywhere?

 I'm planning a safari.
-Should I book a private tour or join a group, and what are the pros and cons?
+Should I book a private tour or join a group, and what's the real difference?

-While US dollars are widely accepted, especially for park fees and larger tourist expenses, it's wise to have some Tanzanian Shillings (TZS) for smaller purchases in local markets or smaller towns.
-ATMs are available in major cities like Arusha and Dar es Salaam, but can be unreliable in remote areas, so always carry enough cash for your immediate needs.
+US dollars are widely accepted, especially for park fees and larger tourist expenses, but it's wise to have some Tanzanian Shillings (TZS) for smaller purchases in local markets or smaller towns.
+ATMs are available in major cities, but always have some cash as a backup, especially when venturing off the beaten path.

 How many days do you need in Tanzania?